artineering-io/flair-docs/flair/materials/flair-shader.md

     <figcaption>Toon shade blur (0...1)</figcaption>
 </figure>

+Toon region blur can also be controlled locally with VertexFX and NoiseFX, by enabling the _Toon Toolset_: `Fair Toolbox -> Toon Settings -> Toon Toolset`.
+{: .info}

 #### Toon Mid Color
 The _Toon Mid Color_ defines the color of the mid toon region.
 <figure>